Tearnote/village-of-chaos/README.md

 These resources were purchased with personal funds.
 The purchased source files are not present in the repository.

-## Motivation

-Ever since the the advent of [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/), incremental games have enjoyed a huge rise in popularity, topping the charts of mobile app stores.
-The simple gameplay makes them appealing to people less skilled in videogames, and they can be created very rapidly with little graphical content by any aspiring game designer. _Village of Chaos_ is a "management" type incremental, where workers can be assigned to automate tasks.
-However, the driving idea behind this game is that increasing the number of units assigned to the same task doesn't neccessarily result in a speedup, as the team becomes uncoordinated and chaotic.
-The player will need to research and apply management techniques to keep the team efficient and the production high.

 ## Market research

 The incremental game scene is huge, and full of interesting ideas.
 This is a small sampling of similar browser games: